Infinite Banking With Life Insurance: Definition, Strategy & Example

 People Seeking Financial Independence

-Financial independence seekers use infinite banking to reduce traditional bank dependence, but the strategy's complexity and high costs require professional guidance and careful long-term planning.
+Financial independence seekers use infinite banking to reduce traditional bank dependence.
+The strategy's complexity requires professional guidance and careful long-term planning.

 Why an Infinite Banking Policy May Not Be for You